AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `[$path=/page*.html]example.com##.textad` - hides a `div` with a class `textad` at `/page1.html` or `/page2.html` or any other path matching `/page<...>.html` of `example.com`
 * `[$domain=example.com,path=/page.html]##.textad` - hides a `div` with a class `textad` at `page.html` of `example.com` and all subdomains but not at `another_page.html`
 * `[$path=/\\/(sub1|sub2)\\/page\\.html/]##.textad` - hides a `div` with a class `textad` at both `/sub1/page.html` and `/sub2/page.html` of any domain (please, note the [escaped special characters](#non-basic-rules-modifiers-syntax))

+> **Compatibility with different versions of AdGuard.** AdGuard browser extension for Safari and AdGuard for iOS do not fully support regular expressions because of [Content Blocking API restrictions](https://webkit.org/blog/3476/content-blockers-first-look/) (look for "The Regular expression format" section).

 <a id="for_maintainers"></a>
 ## Information for filters maintainers